Go Back

 • Heat the oil in a large nonstick pan over medium-high heat, then add the tofu in a single layer.

 • Drain the noodles and broccoli, then divide them among four serving bowls.
-Top with even amounts of the tofu crumbles and the almond butter sauce and toss together.
+Top with even amounts of the tofu and the almond butter sauce and toss together.

 • Sprinkle with toasted sesame seeds, if desired, and serve hot.